Search Britroyals by name, year or event

 Parents: Richard, Duke of York, and Cecily Neville

-Relation to Elizabeth II: 14th great-granduncle
+Relation to Charles III: 15th great-granduncle

 House of: York